Xaler1/CIS6200-Project/README.md

-The Jupyter notebook for our project is located in the sa-datasets folder
+The Jupyter notebook for our project is located in the sa-dataset folder